wp-plugins/sexybookmarks/readme.txt

 * 2.4.2 Fixed typo with one of the URL shortening services.
 Also fixed the subscribe to comments feed error I created.
 * 2.4.3 Replaced the deceased Yahoo!
 MyWeb with Yahoo!
 Buzz and a few custom features for that particular service.
 Fixed error with images not showing up for Tipd, Tumblr, and PFBuzz in v2.4.2
 * 2.5 Added a permalink structure check so that ALL subscribe to comments links will work no matter how your permalinks are configured.
 Also fixed my css goof for people who's theme was applying a background color rather than the desired image.
 Lastly, I've added the ability to host your own short URLs by using the [Twitter Friendly Links Plugin](http://wordpress.org/extend/plugins/twitter-friendly-links/) Oh, and you can now choose to place the menu on your site anywhere **once** and it will work throughout the entire site rather than having it printed on every page/article.
 Added new "smart options" in the admin area (dependent options).
 Added new background image "Share the wealth!", also updated the "Sharing is sexy!" and "Sharing is caring!" image(s).
+* 2.5.1 - Fixed problem with auto-centering and animation slide effect not working